villa renovation

 Challenges and Solutions

-• Heritage Restrictions: The villa was located in a heritage zone, imposing strict guidelines on exterior alterations.
+• Heritage restrictions: The villa sat in a heritage overlay with strict guidelines on exterior changes.

-• Solution: Opening up the floor plan to create a spacious and light-filled living area while preserving original features like high ceilings and ornate fireplaces.
+• Solution: Floor plan opened up to create a connected living area, while original high ceilings and fireplaces were retained.

 Budget and Timeline